Sums of Reciprocals of Fractional Parts II: Proof of Proposition

-Now, to prove Proposition \ref{prop:firstminima}, we need the exponent of the ratio $\varepsilon T^{{n}}/\phi(T)$ in (\ref{eq:sleqM}) to be less than or equal to $({m}+{n}-1)/({m}+{n})$.
-The fact that this exponent is strictly less than $1$ is crucial to prove Theorem \ref{thm:BHV}.
-Lemma \ref{lem:sleqM} ensures that this holds true for $\sigma \leq{m}$.
+\begin{rmk} In order to prove Proposition \ref{prop:firstminima}, we need the exponent of the ratio $\varepsilon T^{{n}}/\phi(T)$ in (\ref{eq:sleqM}) to be less than or equal to $({m}+{n}-1)/({m}+{n})$.
+The fact that this exponent is strictly less than $1$ is crucial to obtain Theorem \ref{thm:BHV}.
+Now, Lemma \ref{lem:sleqM} ensures that this holds true for $\sigma \leq{m}$.
 However, for $\sigma \geq{m}+1$, the result depends on the value of the index $h_{1}$.
 In particular, to deduce the desired estimate for